The Hermitage Hotel

-The Honeybee Sanctuary
+The Honey Bee Sanctuary

 Jackalope Brewing Company

 Nashville-based Jackalope Brewing Company partners with Glen Leven Farm to produce locally-grown hops.
 Owners Bailey Spaulding (former Land Trust legal intern turned master brewer) and Robyn Virball plant, maintain and monitor the hop teepees located at Glen Leven.
-The hops were planted in 2013 and will mature in two to three years, allowing locals and tourists the chance to enjoy “Glen Leven” brew.
+The hops were first planted in 2013 and are used annually in a seasonal Jackalope release.